Savanna Scott, MS, LPC, LMFT, LMT, C-IAYT, SEP, EMDR II, ERYT500, IFS Therapist, Reiki Master

-Savanna's ever-growing understanding of how to speak to both the body and the mind helps her understand how to better facilitate a sense of deep and lasting healing for clients.
+No matter how she works with her clients, Savanna weaves her knowledge of polyvagal theory, neurobiology, and the neurophysiology of trauma into all that she does; her ever-growing understanding of how to speak to both the body and the mind helps her understand how to better facilitate a sense of deep and lasting healing for clients.
 This deep healing helps make space for you and others around you to live more freely, more joyfully, and more authentically.She also enjoys helping her clients find freedom from a variety of the symptoms that negatively impact their well-being, including anxiety, depression, grief, relational disturbances, family disturbances, and marital disturbances.
 Regardless of whether it seems "(insert whatever word here)" enough, if it's enough to cause you discomfort, then it's worth addressing to help you find freedom from it.

-Savanna also is an Usui Reiki Ryoho Master.
+Savanna is an an Usui Reiki Ryoho Master.
 She first began to study energy work as part of her own healing journey and was attuned to the first level of Usui Reiki in 2013.
 She practiced at that level for many years before receiving her Reiki II and Master Level attunements in the Usui Reiki Ryoho tradition in 2019.
 Reiki can be a very potent form of healing, and it combines well with many other modalities!